 Time may not necessarily be money, but it still matters.
 Every second you spend wading through context menus or clunkily navigating Windows is a second you could be doing something you love instead.
 And with so much of modern life tied up in technology, those wasted seconds can add up fast.

 Now it’s time to reclaim those lost seconds, minutes, and hours.
-These simple Windows 10 tips and tricks aren’t glamorous and most aren’t even new to the Start menu-swapping October 2020 Update, to be honest, but when deployed together they can seriously streamline your workflow.
+These simple Windows 10 tips and tricks aren’t glamorous and most aren’t even new to the bug-squashing May 2021 Update that’s available for installation now, to be honest, but when deployed together they can seriously streamline your workflow.

 Once you’ve mastered these methods, be sure to check out our guides to 10 helpful Windows 10 tools you might not know about, how to tune Windows 10 for laser-focused productivity, and the best Windows 10 tips, tricks, and tweaks.
 Optimizing your setup gets awfully addictive, awfully fast.